When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 If you prefer, you can also go on a guided winter hike, with snowshoes or without, and take in the scenic panorama of the San Bernardino mountains and stunning Big Bear Lake below.

-Just about 2.5 hours from Los Angeles and 3 hours from San Diego, Big Bear is a great winter getaway for anyone in Southern California.
+About 2.5 hours from Los Angeles and 3 hours from San Diego, Big Bear is a great winter getaway for anyone in Southern California.

 Maria | San Diego Explorer